-AASB 15 Revenue from Contracts with Customers (effective from 1 January 2018)
+AASB 15 Revenue from Contracts with Customers

-AASB 15 will replace AASB 118 Revenue which covers contracts for goods and services and AASB 111 Construction Contracts which covers construction contracts.
+AASB 15 replaces AASB 118 Revenue which covers contracts for goods and services and AASB 111 Construction Contracts which covers construction contracts.
 AASB 15 is based on the principle that revenue is recognised when control of a good or service transfers to a customer - so the notion of control replaces the existing notion of risks and rewards.

 The Fund's main sources of income are rental, interest, and gains on investment properties held at fair value.
 All of these are outside the scope of the new revenue standard.
-As a consequence, the directors do not expect the adoption of AASB 15 to have a significant impact on the Fund's accounting policies or the amounts recognised in the financial statements.
+As a consequence, the adoption of AASB 15 has had no significant impact on the Fund's accounting policies or the amounts recognised in the financial statements.